sdgluck/elquire/README.md

 ### 1. Initialise `elquire`

-Initialise `elquire` at the top of your application's entry file and invoke with the desired namespace*.
+Initialise `elquire` at the top of your application's entry file and invoke with the desired namespace.

     require('elquire')('myApp');

     // Require your application:
-    require('index.js');

-_*You are not forced to use a namespace, however I strongly recommend that you do in order to avoid collisions with the names of external dependencies!_
+    require('./index.js');

 ### 2. Register a module